Is Being Gay a Sin in the Bible?

 However, in Christ, our identities are fundamentally transformed.
 Those who have transitioned from an active gay lifestyle should grasp a new understanding of themselves.
 What once defined us no longer holds sway over who we are now.

-The Christian Church had a very unfavorable view of human sexuality for many centuries: sex was for procreation, not for pleasure; women and slaves were viewed as males’ property; many heterosexual expressions, such as homosexuality, were condemned as sins.
+The Christian Church had a very unfavorable view of human sexuality for many centuries: sex was for procreation, not for pleasure; women and slaves were viewed as males’ property; many heterosexual expressions, such as homosexuality, were condemned as sins in the Bible.
 Today’s churches are frequently still influenced by such traditions.

 Today, other churches are influenced by a century of psychoanalytic thought that was supported by a significant minority in the medical community.
 They view homosexuality as a disease of some sort.